OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 level programming model that provides both high performance and portability to a wide range of computing architectures.
-OpenACC emerged in 2011 as a programming model that uses high-level compiler directives to expose parallelism in the code and parallelizing compilers to build the code for a variety of parallel accelerators.
+OpenACC emerged in 2011 as a programming model that uses high-level compiler directives to expose parallelism in the code and parallelize compilers to build the code for a variety of parallel accelerators.
 This document is intended as a best practices guide for accelerating an application using OpenACC to give both good performance and portability to other devices.